Princes in the Tower: Tower of London

-The bones were removed and examined in 1933 by the archivist of Westminster Abbey, Lawrence Tanner; a leading anatomist, Professor William Wright; and the president of the Dental Association, George Northcroft.
+The bones were removed and examined in 1933 by the archivist of Westminster Abbey, Lawrence Tanner; a leading anatomist, William Wright; and the president of the Dental Association, George Northcroft.
 By measuring certain bones and teeth, they concluded the bones belonged to two children around the correct ages for the princes.
 The bones were found to have been interred carelessly along with chicken and other animal bones.
 There were also three very rusty nails.
 One skeleton was larger than the other, but many of the bones were missing, including part of the smaller jawbone and all of the teeth from the larger one.
 Many of the bones had been broken by the original workmen.
 The examination has been criticised, on the grounds that it was conducted on the presumption that the bones were those of the princes and concentrated only on whether the bones showed evidence of suffocation; no attempt was even made to determine whether the bones were male or female.

-No further scientific examination has since been conducted on the bones, which remain in Westminster Abbey; further, DNA analysis (if DNA could be obtained) has not been attempted.
-A petition was started on the British government's "e-petition" website requesting that the bones be DNA tested, but was closed months before its expected close date.
+No further scientific examination has since been conducted on the bones, which remain in Westminster Abbey.
+Further DNA analysis (if DNA could be obtained) has not been attempted.
+A petition was started in 2013 on the British government's "e-petition" website requesting that the bones be DNA tested, but was closed months before its expected close date.
 If it had received 100,000 signatories a parliamentary debate would have been triggered.
 Pollard points out that even if modern DNA and carbon dating proved the bones belonged to the princes, it would not prove who or what killed them.